Lanchester Motor Company: Postwar

-After the first World war the company adopted a single model policy and the Forty was re-introduced with a 6.2-litre overhead-cam engine in unit with a 3-speed gearbox still using epicyclic gears and a worm drive rear axle.
+After the First World War the company adopted a single model policy and the Forty was re-introduced with a 6.2-litre overhead-cam engine in unit with a 3-speed gearbox still using epicyclic gears and a worm drive rear axle.
 It was very expensive, dearer than a Rolls-Royce Silver Ghost and to maintain production a smaller car, the Twenty One joined the range in 1924.
-This had a 3.1-litre, six-cylinder engine, now with removable cylinder head, mated to a four-speed conventional gearbox and four-wheel brakes.
+This had a 3.1-litre, six-cylinder engine, with removable cylinder head, mated to a four-speed conventional gearbox and four-wheel brakes.
 It grew to the 3.3-litre Twenty Three in 1926.
 The Forty was finally replaced by the Thirty with straight-eight 4.4-litre engine in 1928.
 A further series of armoured cars was made in 1927, using a six-wheeled version of the Forty chassis.

 For 1928 there was George's last design, a 4446 cc straight-8; only 126 were made before the economic depression effectively killed demand.